Frequently Asked Questions

 There are two types of exams required for all teachers in Washington state: a basic-skills test and an endorsement-area content exam.

 Normally, the WEST-B Exam is required for incoming teachers.
-It is possible, though, that if you meet some of the minimum scores from the SAT or ACT, you may not have to take a portion of the WEST-B exam; in some cases, you will not be required to take the test at all.
+It is possible, though, that if you have taken the SAT or ACT, you may not have to take a portion of the WEST-B exam; in some cases, you will not be required to take the test at all.
 The WEST-B has three sections – math, reading and writing.
-You need not pass this exam before beginning the program, but you must at least attempt the test before the program begins.
-The test must be passed by the end of the first summer term.
+You need to take the test before the program begins.

 Endorsement-Area Content Exam: